Why isn't my property growing in value?

 While some bought “off the plan” and overpaid for their property, others bought in regional Australia where property values didn’t increase as much as in the “big smoke.”

-Another common complaint is from investors who had difficulty holding on to their properties because they hadn’t organised their finances correctly and didn’t have a cash flow buffer in place to cover their negative gearing shortfall.
+Another common complaint we see is investors who had difficulty holding on to their properties because they hadn’t organised their finances correctly and didn't have a cash flow buffer in place to cover their negative gearing shortfall.

 Then use this facility to fund your property portfolio cash flow shortfall, such as the interest on the property investment loan, or for property expenses and importantly keep it as a “rainy day financial buffer” to buy you time if the markets turn sour.

-Others have complained because they’ve come to realise that they own their investment properties in the wrong entities because they didn’t seek structuring advice prior to the purchase.
+Others have complained because they’ve come to realise that they own their investment properties in the wrong entities because they didn’t seek structuring advice prior to their purchase.